 Rodin College House was built in 1971-72, following the University's decision to place a mixture of skyscraper apartment buildings and low-rise dormitories on the newly acquired land between 38th and 40th Streets.
 T-shaped in plan, with a boldly massed rear facade in which the top floors appear to stand on tall columns of glass, Rodin and its two skyscraper sisters, Harnwell and Harrison, were designed by G. Holmes Perkins, Dean of the Graduate School of Fine Arts, now the School of Design, from 1951 to 1971.
 Dean Perkins assembled the stellar team of architects to work on the project, including Louis I. Kahn, who propelled Penn to the top of the list of American architecture schools in the 1960s.

 Rodin College House is named in honor of Dr. Judith Rodin, who stepped down as president of Penn in June 2004 after a decade-long tenure.
-Dr. Rodin was directly involved with the renovations to the building in 2003 that provided the House with a stylish new look outside and myriad new amenities inside—all new student and public furniture, sparkling windows, a "street front" computer lab, a patio garden, café, movie screening room, three music practice rooms, dedicated library and study rooms and a dramatically redesigned lobby.
+Dr. Rodin was directly involved with the renovations to the building in 2003 that provided the House with a stylish new look outside and myriad new amenities inside—all new student and public furniture, sparkling windows, a computer lab, a patio garden, movie screening room, three music practice rooms, dedicated library and study rooms, and a redesigned lobby.
 The effect could not have been more dramatic, and welcome.
 Anyone who has seen Rodin College House lit up at night, full of activity and energy, can appreciate how it has redefined the skyline of Hamilton Village.
 From Center City, you can actually see it glowing.

 Rodin College House is configured as an apartment building, with seasonal air conditioning, private baths, and, in many cases, kitchens.
 Due to the apartment-style layout, Rodin's 700 residents enjoy a great deal of freedom and privacy, balanced by a healthy sense of floor community.
-They also enjoy spectacular views of Philadelphia and its surrounding area from the upper floors.
-The Class of 1920 Commons dining room is less than a minute's walk from Rodin, making it a convenient option for residents.
+They also enjoy spectacular views of Philadelphia and its surrounding area from the upper floors and rooftop lounge.
+The Class of 1920 Commons dining room and Quaker Kitchen are less than a minute's walk from Rodin, offering convenient options for residents.

 Coat of Arms